Note: I thought I’d share an oldie-but-goodie post from the archives today in honor of Super Bowl Sunday. May your favorite team win!

 Get organized.
 How is it that a small pile of mail becomes an avalanche of paper in just a few days?
 Grab that mountain of papers and sprawl out on the couch (or floor if you need more space), and start going through it.
 Write out the bills and tackle those little things that need attention.
 Plan out your weekly (or monthly) menu and write your shopping list.
 You’ll save money when you’re organized.

 Take advantage of freebies and deals.
 This is one of my favorite things about Super Bowl Sunday!
 Watch the ads and keep your eyes on the internet.
 A lot of companies offer freebies and deals during the Super Bowl ads.
-In years past, I’ve seen some great freebies like free pancakes, nuts, deodorant and more!
+In years past, I’ve seen some great freebies like free pancakes, soda, snacks, deodorant and more!

 Pay attention to the advertising.
-Super Bowl ads are insanely priced – with advertisers paying $3 million dollars for a 30 second spot.
+Super Bowl ads are insanely priced – with advertisers paying $3 million dollars (or more!) for a 30 second spot.
 At that price, they should be entertaining and effective.
 Watch the ads closely.
 What works?
 What doesn’t?
 When you are are more aware of the tricks advertisers use to get you to buy, you become a more savvy consumer.
 Savvy consumers save money at the store.

 I’m a great believer in the art of making use of time that may have been previously wasted.
 If you’re just not that into the game, these simple tasks can give you something to do during the Super Bowl that can help you start your week off on the right financial foot.